 If the House of Representatives was allowed to grow again, as it did throughout the history of the United States, we would end up with a House that was made up of several thousand people.
 This may sound like a radical change to you, increasing the size of the house, but we’ll get a better representational cross-section of America if we do this and thereby end a lot of the talk about disconnected Washington politics in the process.
 Will it be more difficult to get important work done?
 I doubt that it can get more difficult than it is already.
 I think we will have to find that out first hand.
 Keep this point in mind.

-The electoral college has failed to do its one and only job in the one election in U.S. history that could possibly have proved its worth.
+The EC has failed to do its job.
 It has failed to justify its inclusion in the fabric of American society, three-fifths compromise notwithstanding.
-With the 2016 travesty in the rear-view mirror it becomes painfully obvious that we must amend the constitution to remove the electoral college, legislatively render it toothless in every state legislature in the US or modify the structure that dictates its size and representation.
-One of these things must occur.
+With the 2016 travesty in the rear-view mirror it becomes painfully obvious that we either must amend the constitution to remove the EC, legislatively render it toothless in every state legislature in the US, or modify the structure that dictates its size and representation.
+One of these three things must occur.
 Several states have already passed the legislation mandating the popular vote outcome.

-If we cannot render the electoral college toothless, If we cannot amend it out of the constitution, replacing it with the direct election of the president by the population of the United States, then what we have to do is the easier thing that I alluded to earlier.
-We influence our representatives to do the one thing they can do for us and themselves, and it’s part of the job we send them to Washington D.C. to do in the first place.
+If we cannot render the EC toothless legislatively, and if we cannot amend it out of the constitution replacing it with the direct election of the president by the population of the United States, then what we have to do is the easier thing that I alluded to earlier.
+We influence our representatives to do the thing they can do for us and themselves, and it’s part of the job we send them to Washington D.C. to do in the first place.
 They should legislate an increase in the size of the House of Representatives, and through that increase negate the corrupting influences of faction and money.

 What the study and report above shows is exactly what I said.
 The imposed limitation of 435 members placed on congress by congress itself is the limiting factor for gaining more influence over our representatives, for gaining an equitable voice in electing our president.
-This is one of the easiest things to fixed, and it would fix the electoral college at the same time.
+This is one of the easiest things to fix, and it would fix the EC at the same time.
 With one simple bill introduced in congress we could increase the size of the congress and reduce the numbers of us per representative.
-Make the representatives more focused on communicating with their much smaller groups of constituents, and be much more replaceable by those same groups.
+We could make the representatives more focused on communicating with their much smaller groups of constituents, and be much more replaceable by those same groups.

 A constituent base of 30,000 people means that my specific region of Austin would have their own representative in congress.
 A larger congress would be impossible to control externally by factional politics.
 It would lead to the formation of regional parties and a dilution of power in Washington D.C.
 We’d need to build facilities to house the additional several thousand representatives, which will be a windfall for the states and Washington itself.
 I don’t see how this works out as bad in any real way.

-So rather than paying more money to influence my congressman I propose we pay the congressmen less money and multiply their number by about a magnitude.
+So rather than paying more money to influence my congressman, vying for influence with dollars I do not have, I propose we pay the congressmen less money and multiply their number by about a magnitude.
 Require them to listen to us if they want to keep their jobs.
-As a bonus, the electoral college will increase in size and we won’t see a repeat of this last election again.
+As a bonus, the EC will increase in size and we won’t see a repeat of this last election again.
+Pick one of those three options and work towards it, if you want to save this country from itself.